Srđan Grabež: Club career

 He started his career with Mladost Apatin in the Serbian First League.
 In July 2010, he was transferred to Slovak side Dubnica.

 In February 2013, Grabež joined Spartak Trnava.
 He made his league debut for them against Nitra on 2 March 2013.

-In summer 2016 he returned to Serbia and joined Bratstvo Prigrevica playing in third level, Serbian League Belgrade.
+In summer 2016 he returned to Serbia and joined Bratstvo Prigrevica playing in third level, Serbian League Vojvodina.

 On 18 August 2021, he signed a two-year contract with Javor Ivanjica after his transfer to Romanian club Miercurea Ciuc fell through.